FahimF/fai-exp/README.md

 These are experiments created while participating in [Jeremy Howards](https://twitter.com/jeremyphoward)'s absolutely terrific "[Practical Deep Learning for Coders: Part 2](https://itee.uq.edu.au/event/2022/practical-deep-learning-coders-uq-fastai-part-2)" course.

-At present, there's only one Jupyter Notebook here, but I'm hoping to add to it as the course progresses.

 Here's a listing of what each notebook contains:

 * **diff_edit**: Attempts to get the [DiffEdit](https://arxiv.org/abs/2210.11427) paper implemented.
 WIP.